The Old Dominion is in a new era: legal Virginia sports betting went live on January 21, 2021.

 No, you do not need to be a resident of Virginia to bet on sports from within state boundaries.
 Furthermore, you can transfer money in and out of your account from anywhere with internet access.
 You just need to be physically in Virginia when placing bets, which is also the case if you're betting with WV online sportsbooks in the neighboring state.

 Can you play fantasy sports in Virginia?

-Virginia signed into law the “Fantasy Contests Act” in 2016, making Virginia the first state to formally legalize daily fantasy games.
+Yes.
+Virginia signed into law the “Fantasy Contests Act” in 2016, making Virginia the first state to formally legalize daily fantasy sports (DFS).

 Does Virginia have any sports teams?

-No major professional team calls Virginia home.
-However, the Washington Football Team and Washington Capitals have practice facilities or a team headquarters in Virginia.
+No major professional sports franchise calls Virginia home.
+However, the Washington Commanders and Washington Capitals have practice facilities or a team headquarters in Virginia.